jimbobbennett/AttendeeDetectorWorkshop/Steps/DeployTheWebAppToTheCloud.md

   ![The command palette showing the select runtime option](../Images/SelectPythonRuntime.png)

 * The App Service will be created You will see a progress bar on the bottom right, and this will show you once it is complete.
-You can monitor the progress from the *Output* window.
+You can monitor the progress from the *Output* window by selecting *View -> Output* and selecting *Azure App Service* from the window selector..

   ![The create app service progress bar](../Images/CreateWebAppProgress.png)